benjymous/annotations/sandman/sandman.04.md

 means the only god to have done so.
 	Panel 6-7:  This is the demon from _Sandman_ #1, here identified for the first time as Choronzon, who appears in the writings of Aleister Crowley.
 He is credited in legend as having seriously injured Aleister Crowley during a summoning which Crowley did "deep in the Sahara desert."
-According to the story,
-Crowley was less-than-attentive to the construction of the protective
-circle, and suffered dire consequences.
+According to the story, Crowley was less-than-attentive to the construction of the protective circle, and suffered dire consequences.
 Added by <legion@cistron.nl> :
 However, it is fairly certain that Crowley took the name from the writings of the 15th century astrologist, alchemist and magician John Dee.
-Acording to his stories, he was taught the angelic scripture (Enochian) by an angel.
+According to his stories, he was taught the angelic scripture (Enochian) by an angel.
 In these scriptures Coronzon (also Coronzom, or Choronzon) was the name of a mighty demon (perhaps Lucifer) who rebelled against God.

 Page 15 panel 7:  The game of reality is not one I have seen before.